 For example, we can use satellite imagery to see where things are on Earth in order to provide contextual foundations but we need an analyst to synthesize and communicate information in an organized way to develop a comprehensive intelligence product.
 Artificial intelligence is, however, revolutionizing geospatial intelligence practices through the automatic classification and detection of objects from satellite imagery.

-What Are the Advantages of Geospatial Intelligence?
+Advantages of Geospatial Intelligence

 This can be particularly helpful when tracking the likelihood of a natural disaster or disease outbreak.

-What Are the Disadvantages of Geospatial Intelligence?
+Disadvantages of Geospatial Intelligence

-Despite its many benefits, the only drawback is that spatial intelligence has many components, techniques and processes you need to pull together to achieve your objectives.
+Despite its many benefits, the main drawback is that spatial intelligence has many components, techniques and processes you need to pull together to achieve your objectives.
 It’s truly a discipline-specific practice.
-The applications of spatial intelligence in defense, for example, are much different than their application in real estate.
-No software package can offer all the spatial intelligence functionality you need across disciplines, industries or applications.

 Geospatial Intelligence Example